sitek94/learning-journal/_posts/2020-08-11-very-first-entry.md

 * How to install puppeteer - I've had some problems at first running it on WSL
 * Basic usage of puppeteer
 * Written first end-to-end test
+* How to create simple static website with jekyll and host it to gh-pages
+* Maded my first Pull Request :D

 ## Done:
 * Fixed small bugs in the Tribute Page Project